phenoxlab/phenox/docs/start/com.md

 3. When the host-PC is connected to the serial communication board with USB A-B cable, please check that device(FT232RL) is recognized by OS (There is no need to supply power to the main board in this stage.).

 4. When the host-PC is running Linux OS, establish software of serial communication (minicom) as described in [Appendix](../appendix.md).
-If the host-PC is not running Linux OS, the configuration of the serial communication software is as follows.
+If the host-PC is not running Linux OS, the configuration of the serial communication software is as follows (baudrate = 230400 bps, 1 stop bit  no parity).
- - baudrate = 230400 bps
- - 1 stop bit
- - no parity

 5. Set the power switch to on state checking LED0 and LED1.
 LED0 and LED1 will turn on for about 2 seconds, and then turn off when the main board finished loading boot loader (u-boot) successfully.
 If no messages are sent from Phenox2 in this stage, please check the setup of serial communication software.
 Also if LED0 and LED1 continues on state, there may be problem of micro-SD card, and please refer to [FAQ](../faq.md).